Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 1 0
 ```

 Well, shift right is fine, but shift left is not working at all.
 Is the strategy working correctly at all or is it falling through and not running the code? v0 <<= v1 with v0 as 81 v1 as 82 strongly implies nothing has happened.
 Perhaps a valid strategy is to change the code to do what it normally did at this point.
 Having done this, it appears significantly like the code isn't running at all.
-I'm also feeling like I should probably include the higher byte except: I'd need to use a shift to observer it - I guess I could use BCD.

-Let's go for maybe a more reliable method: A big ol jump out to where we want to be.
-Do the normal ALU load subroutine, then just a big jump out to where we're at
+I'm also feeling like I should probably include the higher byte except: I'd need to use a shift to observe it - I guess I could use BCD but oh lord, maybe let's just go for a more reliable method: A big ol jump out to where we want to be.
+Do the normal ALU load subroutine, then just a big jump out to where we're at:

 ```
 008C0 -> 0x46D aligned, existing code: